katspaugh/wavesurfer.js/README.md

 ![Screenshot](example/screenshot.png?raw=true "Screenshot")

 ## Browser support
-wavesurfer.js works only in modern browsers supporting Web Audio (Chrome, Firefox, Safari, Opera etc).
+wavesurfer.js works only in [modern browsers supporting Web Audio](http://caniuse.com/#search=web%20audio).

 It will fallback to Audio Element in other browsers (without graphics).
 You can also try